tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/16-algo-challenge-02/README.md

     * Else if `password` contains more than 6 characters and consists of at least one number and at least one letter, print "Your password is a strong password".

     * Else, print "Your password is of average strength".

 5. Declare a variable as `user_input_password` with an input stating "Input your password:"

 6. Call the `check_strength` function with `user_input_password`.

-7. Execute the Python program.

-    * Open the command line.

-    * Run `source activate PythonData` to activate your virtual environment.

-    * Navigate to the directory that is holding this code drill.

-    * Run `python filename.py` to test your output.

 ---